ericsonga/APCSAReview/_sources/index.rst

 ATTENTION high school seniors: apply for the https://www.amazonfutureengineer.com/scholarships for college scholarships and Amazon summer internships for students with financial need.

-Apply for the  ACM Cutler-Bell Scholarship https://csteachers.org/page/csta-acm-cutler-bell-prize until Jan.
+..Apply for the  ACM Cutler-Bell Scholarship https://csteachers.org/page/csta-acm-cutler-bell-prize until Jan.
 27th.

 ATTENTION high school women of color taking AP CSA or CSP: if you identify as a woman/girl and as Black, Hispanic/Latina, and/or Native American